sarayusreeyadavpadala/FEDO-CNN/README.md

 ![Screenshot (363)](https://github.com/user-attachments/assets/9fe7bbc6-ed51-47d6-9b72-0f8d213ba4b7)

-We converted all the vector layers to raster layers through rasterization process in QGIS software.
-These are few of the pictures of rasterized vector layers.
+To train the CNN model capable of identifying features in orthophotos, we require labeled data for each provided orthophoto.
+The dataset provides labeled data in vector format, which needs to be rasterized (converted into pixels) to facilitate training with a CNN model.
+Using QGIS software, we performed the rasterization process on all vector layers.
+Below are examples of the resulting rasterized vector layers.

 ![Screenshot (362)](https://github.com/user-attachments/assets/ebe5be8b-0339-4640-83b2-22703a6ef006)

 ![Screenshot (365)](https://github.com/user-attachments/assets/e1c68855-4774-4dac-9c04-0294a759712d)

+We will repeat the above process for each dataset provided to us and organize them into folders systematically.
+With orthophotos and their labeled rasterized vectors now available, we can proceed with using the orthophoto (raster) as the input image and the rasterized vector image as it's label.

+_Dataset Pre-processing_